Change can be difficult

 - They’ll talk about strategies for calming down and deescalating if you feel yourself getting angry, and discuss how your actions can negatively affect yourself and those around you.

 If you’re questioning your own behavior at all, or if someone else has brought it to your attention, acknowledging it is a step in the right direction.
-Give us a call today at 1-800-799-SAFE to start the conversation.
+Give us a call today at 1-800-799-SAFE (7233) or chat online with us to start the conversation.

 According to author Lundy Bancroft, the following are some changes that could indicate you’re making progress in your recovery: